 - Pediatrics (Nemours Children's Clinic)

-Clinical conferences, seminars, small discussion groups, journal clubs and one-on-one instruction are all an integral part of the Musculoskeletal Radiology Fellowship.
+Clinical conferences, seminars, small discussion groups, journal clubs and one-on-one instruction are all an integral part of the Musculoskeletal Imaging Fellowship.

-To ensure you gain proficiency and develop the corresponding technical skills, your performance is monitored throughout this program.
-You are formally evaluated by your supervising faculty member following the completion of each clinical rotation; and then meet with the program director to review these evaluations.
+To ensure you gain proficiency and develop the corresponding technical skills, your performance is monitored throughout the Musculoskeletal Imaging Fellowship.
+You are formally evaluated by your supervising faculty member after completing each clinical rotation, and you then meet with the program director to review these evaluations.
 In addition, you regularly evaluate the faculty to ensure your educational goals are being met.